aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 agnostic of how a new tweet is inserted; by triggering the custom event, `TweetCompose` simply notifies `InfiniteTweets` to do the work of insertion.

-Add a listener for `insert-tweet` in the `InfiniteTweets` class and have it fire an `InfiniteTweets#insertTweet` method.
-When you trigger the event from the `TweetCompose` class, be sure to pass the newly created tweet's data along as well.
+* Add a listener for `insert-tweet` in the `InfiniteTweets` class and have it fire an `InfiniteTweets#insertTweet` method.
+* When you trigger the event from the `TweetCompose` class, pass the newly created tweet's data along as well.

 **Common bug**: You may also want `insertTweet` to update the the `lastCreatedAt` instance